Graphs isomorphisms under edge-replacements and the family of amoebas: Basic problems about amoebas

 \begin{problem} Provide a structural characterization of the following graph families. \item[(i)] Global amoebas that are not local amoebas. \item[(i)] Local amoebas that are not global amoebas. \item[(i)] Graphs that are both, global and local amoebas. \end{problem}

 However, as the above problem could be challenging in general, it could be more doable if restricted to a particular class of graphs.
 In this line, we have studied the Fibonacci-trees $T_i$ in Section \ref{sec:Fibo-trees} and we have shown that they are global amoebas.
-We also have shown in Example \ref{ex:amoebas} 2(d) that $T_5$ is a local amoeba, too, and, while analogous arguments work for $i \le 4$, it is not clear how to proceed for $i \ge 6$. \begin{problem} Which trees are local/global amoebas?
+We also have shown at the end of Section \ref{sec:Fibo-trees} that $T_5$ is a local amoeba, too, and, while analogous arguments work for $i \le 4$, it is not clear how to proceed for $i \ge 6$. \begin{problem} Which trees are local/global amoebas?
 Is the Fibonacci-tree $T_i$ a local amoeba for all $i \ge 1$? \end{problem}

-The graph $H_n$ given in Example \ref{ex:amoebas} 2(c) is shown in Theorem \ref{thm:GA_max_e(G)X(G)w(G)}(i) to have the largest density among the global amoebas of minimum degree $1$.
+The graph $H_n$ given in Example \ref{ex:Hn} is shown in Theorem \ref{thm:GA_max_e(G)X(G)w(G)}(i) to have the largest density among the global amoebas of minimum degree $1$.
 We believe this is the family that characterizes the equality.
 We state this as a conjecture.

 \begin{conj} If $G$ is a global amoeba of order $n$ and minimum degree~$1$, then $e(G) = \lfloor \frac{n^2}{4} \rfloor$ if and only if $G \cong H_n$. \end{conj}

 For the bound on the chromatic and the clique numbers given in Theorem \ref{thm:GA_max_e(G)X(G)w(G)}(ii), where $H_n$ is also an example for their sharpness, a characterization of the graphs attaining equality would be interesting as well.